 Idiopathic pulmonary fibrosis (IPF) is a chronic lung condition that causes scarring in the lungs.
 Symptoms include difficulty breathing and a persistent cough.

 IPF is strongly associated with gastroesophageal reflux disease (GERD), a condition where stomach acid flows back into the esophagus.

 It’s estimated that up to 90 percent of people with IPF have GERD.
 Having GERD is generally considered a risk factor for IPF, but research is ongoing to determine the exact relationship between the two conditions.

 There are two lines of thought concerning people with both GERD and IPF.

 In any case, more research is needed to find the cause of IPF and develop effective treatments.

-It’s thought that GERD may be connected to aspiration of tiny particles of stomach acid into your lungs over time.
-Some medical researchers think that this microaspiration plays a role in producing scar tissue in your lungs.
+GERD may be connected to the aspiration of tiny particles of stomach acid into the lungs over time.
+According to a

-If you have GERD and you have any symptoms for IPF, such as difficulty breathing and a persistent cough, you should ask your doctor to check for IPF.
-IPF is very rare and difficult to diagnose.
-But if it’s caught early, you’ll have a better outcome with the disease.
+If you have GERD along with any symptoms of IPF, ask a doctor to check for IPF.
+IPF is very rare and difficult to diagnose, but you’ll have a better outcome if it’s caught early.